Last Updated on: 15th January 2023, 09:25 am

 When you repeatedly hear that you are in the pickpocket capital of the world, take it seriously.

-A quick Google search of several websites show Barcelona is the city in which you are most likely to be pickpocketed, followed by Rome.
+A quick Google search of several websites shows that Barcelona is the city in which you are most likely to be pickpocketed, followed by Rome.

 It is not uncommon to see people walking with their backpacks on their chests to keep them safe.
-Simply put, you can’t be too careful or too paranoid about pickpockets in Barcelona.
+You can’t be too careful or too paranoid about pickpockets in Barcelona.

 You can read all about our pickpocketing experience in our post “Pickpocketed in Barcelona.”

-In two years of travel one thing has been constant.
+In five years of travel, one thing has been constant.
 That is the warmth and kindness we have been met with.
 The one exception was in Barcelona.

-For example, we visited a nearby supermarket nearly every day and used our basic Spanish, but never got a smile out of the cashiers.
+For example, we visited a nearby supermarket daily and used our basic Spanish, but got no acknowledgment from the cashiers.
 We did not take this personally.
-As we watched the crowds from our balcony we did not see many smiles.
+As we watched the crowds from our balcony, we did not see many smiles.

-We enjoyed learning the history behind the famous sights and taking in the beautiful architecture and street art but we didn’t love Barcelona.
+We enjoyed learning the history behind the famous sites and taking in the beautiful architecture and street art, but we didn’t love Barcelona.
 Were our expectations too high?
 Were there too many unfriendly people?
-Did listening to the constant street noise get old really fast?
+Did listening to the constant street noise get old fast?
 Probably a little of all these things.

 Trip Details